guinascimento/aritcaptcha/README.markdown

 # Aritcaptcha: A simple numeric captcha for Rails 3

-Aritcaptcha provides a simple way to display a numeric captcha inside a pgae.
+Aritcaptcha provides a simple way to display a numeric captcha inside a page.

 ## Usage